Timothy

 I had taken the course for some extra credits, accompanied by three other students and a curious janitor.

-Only later I had met Mo, the tribe leader of Breasinghae vampires.
-And that encounter had put Blizzard to perspective, immortal perspective.
-And Mo still came the closest I had ever been to anything I would classify as a god.
+Only later I had met Mo, the tribe leader of Breasinghae vampires, the Queen.
+That encounter had put Blizzard to perspective, immortal perspective.
+And Mo still came the closest I had ever seen to anything I would classify as a god.

 I furrowed my brow in thought and stopped to admire the autumn coloring by the river banks I was walking.
 Some leaves dropped to the water and were swallowed under the surface by the strong current.